maged909/windows-php-switcher-gui/README.md

 - keep in mind that the program would ask for primission that's just coz it needs that to modify the system environment variable "PATH"
 - after changing the php any already opened terminals would still be working with the old php so you need to restart them

+# Console App
+also you can check the console app version of php-switcher here https://github.com/maged909/windows-php-switcher/tree/main